 Finding the right blow dryer for your natural hair toolkit, as I like to call it, is essential no matter your hair texture or how you wear your curls.
-While some naturals prefer heatless styling, many of us don't mind stretching our hair as long as our curls snap back without any heat damage.
-But not all dryers are created equal, so we reached out to hairstylist Leigh Hardges of Chicago's Maxine Salon for some tips on what to look for.
+Hey, regardless of what you do with them, those curls are your signature and need their fair share of TLC.
+While some naturals prefer heatless styling, many of us don't mind stretching our hair—as long as our curls snap back without any heat damage.

 Best Overall: Dyson Supersonic Hair Dryer

-"This dryer is genius," says Hardges.
+"This dryer is genius," says Leigh Hardges of Chicago's Maxine Salon.
 "I have used a lot of hair dryers, and this one is quiet, lightweight, and fast."
 Angela Stevens, a celebrity hairstylist and Cantu partner, agrees.
 "I prefer the Dyson blow dryer," she tells Byrdie.
 "It's a bit pricey, but the heat is controlled on the dryer and that prevents heat damage."

-Best for Frizz: ONE Styling Epic Lite Hair Dryer
+Best for Frizz: ONE Styling EPIC Lite Pro Hair Dryer

 If you want your hair to look smoother, Hardges recommends this dryer because of its ionic technology.
 "There is a switch to turn on or off the ionic technology that aids in smoother hair," she says.
 The one-pound blow dryer also generates 1875 watts of power, which will help prevent heat damage, and there's an extra-long cord so you don't have to huddle up next to an outlet.

 Features: Variable speed and temperature controls | Wireless: No

 Most Powerful: Turbo Power Twin Turbo 3200 Hair Dryer

 Nice airflow with powerful motor